mcspronko/selective-cache/README.md

 The cache records which are marked as *Invalidated* are cleaned when a user hits **Refresh Invalidated Cache** button.

 ![Cache Management Success](https://raw.githubusercontent.com/mcspronko/selective-cache/master/docs/cache-management-success.png)

+### Cronjob
+You can set a cronjob to automatically clean invalidated cache types regularly.
+Navigate to Stores > Configuration and select Pronko > Selective Cache.
+Here you can enable/disable the cronjob and set when to run the cronjob.

 ## Installation